EmergingMarketWatch

 GDP growth

 A pick up in economic activity on the back of resilient domestic expenditure and rebound in exports has allowed the BNM to take a step back from providing additional stimulus in the form of rate cuts.
-The economy is expected to have expanded at a solid but slower pace of 5.3% y/y in Q3, with strong growth seen across the sectors barring the mining sector.
+The economy expanded at a solid but slower pace of 5.3% y/y in Q3, with strong growth seen across the sectors barring the mining sector.

 Exchange rate stability

 The ringgit has come under pressure following the U.S. presidential election.
-The USD/MYR has inched up by 2.6% since Nov.
-5 to over three-month low as of Nov.
-13. Before the polls, it had gained 8.9% against the U.S. dollar since February, when the local currency fell to its lowest since the 1997 Asian Financial Crisis.
+The USD/MYR has increased by 3.0% since Nov.
+5 to 4.47 as of Dec.
+18. Before the polls, it had gained 9.5% against the U.S. dollar since February, when the local currency fell to its lowest since the 1997 Asian Financial Crisis.
 The BNM in its latest monetary policy statement said that the outcome of the U.S. elections could heighten volatility in the near term but expressed optimism that the narrowing interest rate differentials with the advanced economies, Malaysia's favourable economic prospects and domestic structural reforms are positive for the ringgit.

 Conclusion

-All in all, we expect BNM to stand pat on the OPR in the near- to medium-term - a projection which is in line with the consensus forecast.
-A group of economists polled by Reuters predicted the central bank to leave the benchmark interest rate unchanged at least through 2025, citing steady inflation and strong GDP growth.
+All in all, we expect BNM to leave the policy rate unchanged in the near- to medium-term - a projection which is in line with the consensus forecast.
+A group of economists polled by Reuters predicted the central bank to hold the benchmark interest rate at least through 2025, citing steady inflation and strong GDP growth.
 Nevertheless, the BNM would remain vigilant for any buildup in inflationary pressures mainly due to RON95 subsidy rationalization and thus, a policy rate hike cannot be entirely ruled out.

 Ask the editor Back to contents